By: Jiří Lebl

-(website #1 https://www.jirka.org/ (personal), website #2 http://www.math.wisc.edu/~lebl/ (work: UW-Madison), email: jiri...@gmail.com)
+(website #1 https://www.jirka.org/ (personal), website #2 https://math.okstate.edu/people/lebl/ (work: OSU), email: )

-Another reason is to allow modification and customization for a specific purpose if necessary.
-If you do modify these notes, make sure to mark them prominently as such to avoid confusion.
-This aspect is also important for longevity of the book.
-The book can be updated and modified even if I happen to drop off the face of the earth.
+Another aim of the book is to allow modification and customization for a specific purpose if necessary.
+If you do modify the book, mark it prominently as such to avoid confusion.
+This aspect is important for the longevity of the book as well.
+The book can be updated, fixed, and modified even if I happen to drop off the face of the earth.
 You do not have to depend on any publisher being interested as with traditional textbooks.

-1. First order ODEs
+1. First order equations

 2. Higher order linear ODEs

 5. More on eigenvalue problems

 There are 742 exercises throughout the book, 248 of which have a solution in the back (those numbered 101 and above).
 A few exercises are within the section text, but most are in their own subsection at the end of every section.
 Each section should have enough exercises for homework even for a demanding class.